RSimran/Phone-Number-and-Email-Extractor/README.md

 # Phone-Number-and-Email-Extractor

-This file extracts emails and passwords from clipboard and pastes them to clipboard.
+This program extracts emails and passwords from clipboard and pastes them to clipboard.